 Information for Job Seekers (PDF)

 Out of work and looking for a career?
 Consider working in the tech industry!
-The Urban Tech Jobs Program (UTJP) is an accelerated technology training program that is designed specifically for unemployed adults.
+The Urban Tech Jobs Program (UTJP) is an accelerated technology training program that is designed specifically for unemployed and underemployed adults.

 Why work in the tech field?